Trends

 -

-The data in the graph and the table below show the proportion of participants aged 15–64 who responded “yes” to “Has the NDIS helped you have more choice and control over your life?” after two years in the scheme, grouped by remoteness.
-In 2022–23 Q3, in regional areas with populations between 5,000 and 15,000, 78% of NDIS participants believed the NDIS had helped them have more choice and control (after two years in the scheme), compared with 67% in remote and very remote areas.
+The data in the graph and the table below show the proportion of participants aged 15–64 who responded 'yes' to 'Has the NDIS helped you have more choice and control over your life?' after two years in the scheme, grouped by remoteness.
+In 2025–26 Q2, 82% of NDIS participants in major cities, regional areas with populations greater than 50,000 and regional areas with populations between 5,000 and 15,000 believed the NDIS had helped them have more choice and control (after two years in the scheme), compared with 78% in remote and very remote areas.

 Source: National Disability Insurance Agency (NDIA) – Business Systems | Data source overview